 Each farmer records in the Farmer Field Book (FFB) the total amount of pesticide applied to the cotton crop each year per active ingredient, and the concentration of the active ingredient in grams per kilogram or litre of pesticide applied.
-For multiple applications, the farmer should note the total number of sprays.
+For multiple applications, the farmer should note the total line bettercotton.org number of sprays.
 Both commercial pesticide products and alternative crop protection methods must be reported.
 Reporting inerts, synergists, adjuvants or other additives also contained within the product is not required.

-See the reference document "Reporting on Results Indicators_guidance on pesticides_v1.0" for more detailed guidance and examples on reporting pesticides.
+See the reference document "Reporting on Results Indicators\guidance on pesticides\v1.0" for more detailed guidance and examples on reporting pesticides.